-WEB APPLICATION PENETRATION TESTING
+III.
+APPLICATION PENETRATION TESTING

-During this phase, a security expert from CT Defense will aim to identify additional potential weaknesses in the identified web/stand-alone applications.
+During this phase, a security expert from will aim to identify additional potential weaknesses in the identified web/stand-alone applications.
 Based on the review, our experts will provide recommendations where required to allow our customers to quickly and cost-effectively raise the level of security.
-CT Defense has built a large part of its team that focuses solely on the dangers of Web applications and their interconnectivity.
-In order to usefully test the application from a crystal box point of attack, CT Defense will require minimum of two valid user names and passwords on any dynamic web applications to allow for thorough testing from every aspect.
+In order to usefully test the application from a crystal box point of attack, we will require minimum of two valid user names and passwords on any dynamic web applications to allow for thorough testing from every aspect.